-Hedge fund and certain global equity and fixed income investments are redeemable with the funds or limited partnerships at NAV under the terms of the subscription agreement and/or partnership agreements.
-Investments with daily liquidity generally do not require any notice prior to withdrawal.
+Absolute return and certain global equity and fixed income investments are redeemable at NAV under the terms of the subscription and/or partnership agreements.
+Investments, including short-term investments, with daily liquidity generally do not require any notice prior to withdrawal.
 Investments with monthly, quarterly or annual redemption frequency typically require notice periods ranging from 30 to 180 days.
-The long-term investments' fair values are broken out below by their redemption frequency as of June 30, 2013.
+The long-term investments' fair values are broken out below by their redemption frequency as of June 30, 2015.